Charles William Nassau: Career

 After his ordainment, Nassau was a pastor in Norristown, Pennsylvania from 1825 to 1828, leaving due to another complaint with his health.
 From 1829 to 1833 he taught at an all-boys school in Philadelphia before overcoming his health issues and practicing as a pastor, again in Norristown, from 1832 to 1833.

 Starting in 1836, Nassau became a professor of Latin and Greek at Marion College, in Hannibal, Missouri.
 He stayed here for two years before transferring to teach ancient languages at Lafayette College from 1841 to 1849.

 In 1848, Lafayette College was under dire financial stress due to a lacking endowment.
 The previous president, George Junkin, resigned in the 1848 school year leaving the college without a president.
 In a state of emergency, Nassau was elected as president in 1849.
 Despite Nassau's education, he was unable to turn the financial situation around, and left the position in September, 1850 when debtors began to take legal action against the school.

 After the presidency at Lafayette, Nassau became head of the Young Ladies' Seminary in Lawrenceville, New Jersey.
 He served in this position until 1875, and the seminary prospered well during his tenure.
 After 1875, Nassau resigned from this position to retire in Trenton, New Jersey.

 Personal life

 Nassau married Hannah Hamill on April 11, 1826, with whom he had eleven children.

-In 1850, Nassau was awarded with an honorary Doctor of Divinity degree from Jefferson College (now Washington & Jefferson College).
+In 1850, Nassau was awarded an honorary Doctor of Divinity degree from Jefferson College (now Washington & Jefferson College).

 He died in Trenton on August 6, 1878.